dwyl/phoenix-content-negotiation-tutorial/README.md

 # Phoenix Content Negotiation _Tutorial_

-A tutorial showing how to return different content for the same route based on `Accepts` header.
+A tutorial showing how to return different content (format) for the same route based on `Accepts` header.

 </div>